garyritchie/docker-adaptauthoring/README.md

 ### Windows Setup

-Docker's `docker-compose` command on Windows isn't fully supported.
+Docker's `docker-compose` _interactive mode_ command on Windows isn't fully supported.
 Here's an alternate method for updating the _adaptauthoring_ container:

 `docker exec -it` into the running _adaptauthoring_ container, then